joyboseroy/darshana-graph/README.md

 is released under MIT.
-The corpus and graph data follow the licensing described in the HuggingFace dataset card, CC-BY-4.0 for the aggregation/tagging work, with underlying source texts retaining their original licenses (public domain, CC BY-NC 4.0 for Pali Canon translations, or explicit free-reproduction grants as noted per source).
+The corpus and graph data follow the licensing described in the HuggingFace dataset card, CC-BY-4.0 for the aggregation/tagging work, with underlying source texts retaining their original licenses (public domain, CC0 for Sujato's Pali Canon translations via SuttaCentral, or explicit free-reproduction grants as noted per source).

 ## Acknowledgements